A guide to graduating

 Students are guaranteed two seats for guests at your graduation ceremony.

-All guest graduation ceremony and garden party tickets will be available for collection from the Buchanan Lecture Theatre at the following times:
+All guest graduation ceremony and reception tickets will be available for collection from the ASC on North Street at the following times:

-Any remaining ceremony tickets will be distributed at 9am on the morning of each graduation ceremony on a first-come-first-served basis from the Buchanan Lecture Theatre.
+Any remaining ceremony tickets will be distributed at 9am on the morning of each graduation ceremony on a first-come-first-served basis from the ASC, 79 North Street.

 Graduating students do not need to collect their tickets for the graduation ceremony until half an hour before the ceremony starts; these are handed out from the north-west door of Younger Hall.